ROSE 0.11.145.147

 .action(showVersion("1.2.3"))); // emit "1.2.3"

-Definition at line 2411 of file util/Sawyer/CommandLine.h.
+Definition at line 2411 of file Sawyer/CommandLine.h.

-const SwitchAction::Ptr& Sawyer::CommandLine::Switch::action ( ) const
+const SwitchAction::Ptr & Sawyer::CommandLine::Switch::action ( ) const

 inline